A book the Architecture field

 Buildings Are for People: Human Ecological Design exposes our visceral and experiential connections to buildings, and how buildings intervene directly with our ecosystem, natural environment and sense of place.
-It challenges the way we approach sustainable design and human interface, bringing to light our ability to utilize a building's surfaces, shape and materiality to synergize with the energy and forces of nature for a more green and sustainable architecture.
-The book discusses many of the roadblocks to successful design including issues in education, the profession, regulation and the industry's institutions, and provides an awareness that is rarely discussed.
-But more importantly, Buildings Are for People: Human Ecological Design drives the theme that buildings are built for people, offering a fresh perspective, a dose of reality, and a path forward.
+It challenges the way we approach sustainable design and the human interface - exploring how to employ a building's surfaces, shape and materiality for a more green and sustainable architecture.
+The book discusses many of the roadblocks to successful design in education, the profession, regulation and the industry's institutions, a topic rarely discussed.
+Buildings Are for People: Human Ecological Design drives home the theme that buildings are 'built for people', providing a fresh perspective, a dose of reality, and a path forward.

-The author's powerful photography and illustrations provide a reader's-eye experience to match the enlightening text.
-The images stimulate the senses.
+The author's powerful photography provides a reader's-eye experience to illustrate the text and stimulate the senses.
 Visually articulating the good and the bad, they encourage building designs that are sensitive to people, program and habitat - people-friendly and environment-friendly architecture.
-Click IMAGES for a slide show, CONTENTS for the Table of Contents, PREFACE to read the book's Preface, AUTHOR for the Author's Page, or the navigation buttons above or below.
+Click CONTENTS for the Table of Contents, IMAGES for a slide show sample, PREFACE to read the book's Preface, AUTHOR for the Author's Page, or the navigation buttons above or below.

 For anyone with an interest in human ecology, architecture, planning or the pursuit of livable cities and communities.
 "Buildings Are for People" is addressed to the practitioners, educators, students, researchers and influencers who will envision, enable and create tomorrow's built environment.